 A varistor (also known as a voltage-dependent resistor, VDR) is an electrical component whose resistance depends on the applied voltage.
 As the voltage increases, the resistance of a varistor drops.
 Their voltage-resistance behaviour is similar to that of a diode, except a varistor exhibits this behaviour with voltages of both polarities (where diodes are a one-way device).

 They can also be called MOVs, but is strictly a type of varistor named after it’s inclusion of a metal-oxide chemical.
+Older, silicon carbon (SiC) based varistors are not MOVs, whilst newer zinc oxides (ZnO) ones are.

 They are commonly used as a form of circuit-protection against voltage transients, especially in mains and other high voltage applications.
+For more information about their use for ESD protection, see the ESD Protection page.

 This is the voltage at which the varistor starts to "conduct".
 The varistor is considered conducting when the current through it exceeds some small threshold amperage (typically 1mA).